Working from Within: The Nature and Development of Quine's Naturalism: Quine's philosophy

 As the subject of the book's focus is the nature and development of Quine's thought, it touches on various aspects of his philosophy, including his naturalism, naturalized epistemology and metaphysics, and holism.
 Quine described his naturalism as "the recognition that it is within science itself, and not in some prior philosophy, that reality is to be identified and described".
 He objected to attempts to identify the world through a prior philosophy because he thought that there is no such thing as a purely philosophical standpoint that can step outside of, and thereby justify, the scientific viewpoint.

 Instead, Quine characterised philosophy as "natural science trained upon itself" and argued that philosophical questions should be answered by utilising the empirical tools of science.
 This view led Quine to believe that traditional philosophical disciplines should be "naturalized".
-In the case of epistemology, this meant reframing the question of knowledge as a question of finding a scientific account of how we come to form a scientific understanding of the world.
-In the case of metaphysics, this meant turning towards our best scientific theories to determine what we have best reason to believe exists.
+In the case of epistemology, this meant reframing the question of knowledge as a question of finding a scientific account of how people come to form an understanding of the world.
+In the case of metaphysics, this meant turning towards the best scientific theories to determine what there is best reason to believe exists.

 Another important aspect of Quine's thought was his rejection of the analytic–synthetic distinction; that is, the distinction between statements true in virtue of meaning alone and statements true in virtue of the way the world is.
 He argued that attempts to define analyticity in terms of meaning, synonymy or semantical rules of language are circular and so fail.
 Quine's alternative explanation for the truths of disciplines thought to be analytic such as mathematics and logic was his holism.
-This is the view that individual sentences do not imply predictions about what we should observe, but must be embedded within a larger theory.
-Given that logic and mathematics contribute favourably to our overall framework of the world, we are justified in believing in them.
-Therefore, according to Quine, we do not need to draw a distinction between analytic and synthetic to explain these fields.
+This is the view that individual sentences do not imply predictions about what should be observed, but must be embedded within a larger theory.
+Given that logic and mathematics contribute favourably to an overall framework of the world, it is justified to believe in them.
+Therefore, according to Quine, there is no need to draw a distinction between analytic and synthetic to explain these fields.

 Summary

 The book begins with a short introduction.
 It gives an overview of the history of naturalistic philosophy prior to Quine, the historical context of analytic philosophy under which Quine's naturalism developed, and the influence of his naturalism within later contemporary philosophy.
-The majority of the rest of the book is split into two parts, one on the nature of Quine's naturalism and the other on its historical development within his thought, as well as its reception at the time.
+The rest of the book is split into two parts, one on the nature of Quine's naturalism and the other on its historical development and the reactions it evoked at the time.
 The final chapter is a conclusion in which Verhaegh summarises some of the key points of the book.
 In addition, there is an appendix containing several previously unpublished transcriptions of archival materials which Verhaegh utilised in his research.